 She then spent many years living hand to mouth, earning her money many ways such as; teaching Adult School, art modeling, table waiting, singing telegrams, and she lived to play her guitar and share her song.
 She has written many songs.

 Through the vehicle of a *CETA grant during an economical recession she gained national recognition in 1981 as the US Navy’s first and only minstrel Troubadour .
 She was stationed on Treasure Island Naval Base, San Francisco, to learn the skill of being a community entertainer and periodically toured with the Navy show band, Ocean Express.
-In her spare time she studied a second style of martial art, Bok Fu, by Master Richard Lee, and attained a second blue belt.

 * comprehensive employment training act